ffAudio/ffAudio.github.io/about/about.md

 Foleys Finest Audio was founded in Germany 2016 and was developing various prototypes.
-After a period of working exclusively, it is now relaunching 2019 with it's own portfolio of PlugIns and audio applications, as well as contract development and providing libraries and engines for third parties.
+After a hiatus working employed in the audio software industry, it is now relaunching 2019 with it's own portfolio of PlugIns and audio applications, as well as contract development and providing libraries and engines for third parties.

 ### Further information